-Smart Crossing
+Smart Crossings

-Direct Line, 2017
+2017

-at Saatchi & Saatchi London
+Saatchi & Saatchi

-Head of Design and Motion Graphics
+Head of Design and Motion

 The design task

-The design challenge on this project was huge - we just needed to re-design a pedestrian crossing, that could react to different situations.
+The design challenge on this project was huge - we just needed to re-design a pedestrian crossing that could react to different situations.
 Easy.

 Baseline Crossing